Procedure for Student Complaints Regarding Law School Compliance with ABA Standards

 Note: The law school has in place a number of avenues for students to raise concerns or make complaints on issues related to the law school experience.
 The procedures described below should be used when a complaint directly implicates the law school’s program of legal education and compliance with specific ABA accreditation standards.
 Other concerns and complaints should be raised initially with the relevant faculty advisor, instructor, or administrator and pursued through the procedures set forth in the university’s and law school’s official Policies & Procedures.

 1. The law school is accredited by the American Bar Association.
-The ABA Standards for

 The Council of the Section of Legal Education and Admission to the Bar of the ABA may be